YevhenTarasenko/playwright-zero-to-hero-udemy-by-bondar/README.md

     - Run: `git clone https://github.com/bondar-artem/pw-practice-app.git`
     - Navigate to the folder.
     - Run `npm install --force` to install dependencies.
+    - Run `npm start` to run the app.

 2. Create an empty folder for the automated tests:
     - Clone this repository with the automated tests.
     - Run `npm install` to install dependencies.
     - Run `npm start` to start the application.
     - Run the tests using `npx playwright test`.

+        2.1 How to run using the docker:
+        - Download and install docker from `https://www.docker.com/`.
+        - Run docker on your local machine.
+        - Run `docker build -t playwright-zero-to-hero-udemy-by-bondar .` to create docker image.
+        - Run `docker run -it playwright-zero-to-hero-udemy-by-bondar` to run docker image.
+        - Run `docker-compose up --build` to build and run tests at the same time.